paracetamol and codeine phosphate hemihydrate

 glucose-6-phosphate- dehydrogenase deficiency (an enzyme deficiency)

-had your tonsils or adenoids removed and are under 18 years of age
+had your tonsils or adenoids removed and are aged between 12 - 18 years

 severe liver or kidney disease